FAQs about aluminium in food and products intended for consumers

 Espresso capsules made of aluminium and/or with an aluminium cover are coated on the inside.
 This means that no transfer of aluminium into the beverage is to be expected.

-As far as the BfR is aware, parts of thermal flasks, which come into contact with the liquid, are not made of aluminium.
+As far as the BfR is aware, thermal flasks are also made in such a way that the parts coming into contact with the liquid are not made of aluminium.

-There is still a need for research to assess the health risks of regular uptake of aluminium over a very long period of time.
+There is still a need for research to assess the health risks of regular intake of aluminium over a very long period of time.